Yudas1337/GPS-Tracker/README.md

 # GPS TRACKER :
-GPS TRACKER is a tools coded by PHP for tracking someone location using javascript geolocation with cli mode and using short url from bit.ly api to social engineering the victim .
+GPS TRACKER is a tools coded by PHP and Python for tracking someone location using javascript geolocation with cli mode and using short url from bit.ly api to social engineering the victim .

 # Features :
 * Short Url from bit.ly